 Provincial credit unions offer deposit insurance via a provincial credit union deposit guarantee corporation.

 Maxa Financial High-Interest Savings Account

-Their high-interest savings account offers a 2.00% rate and there are no monthly fees.
+Their high-interest savings account offers a 3.55% rate, and there are no monthly fees.

 Achieva Financial is a subsidiary of Cambrian Credit Union.
-Their high-interest savings account offers a 2.00% rate, free deposits and one free cheque, direct transfer or preauthorized payment every month.
+Their high-interest savings account offers a 3.60% rate, free deposits, and one free cheque, direct transfer, or monthly preauthorized payment.

 Additional transactions cost $1.00 each.
 Savings at Achieva are protected by DGCM.

 Get more details in this Achieva Financial review.

 Ideal Savings is a division of Carpathia Credit Union Ltd.

 Their high-interest savings account offers a 1.01% interest rate and three free electronic fund transfers per month.
 Your deposit is guaranteed by DGCM.